-- Best outdoor lighting for your garden
+- Get the best outdoor lighting for your garden

 Garden hot tubs: what you need to know

-Depending on the level of luxury you're going for you can get hot tubs with different jet speeds, mood lighting and even built in sound systems.
+Depending on the level of luxury you're going for, you can get hot tubs with different jet speeds, mood lighting and even built-in sound systems.
 But before you get too excited, there are a few things you need to consider when purchasing the best hot tub for your garden.

 If you want a little more versatility from your hot tub, then swim spas are also a popular choice for gardens.
 These are somewhere between a Jacuzzi and a swimming pool, allowing for both exercise and relaxation.
-Most hot tubs and spas can accommodate between four and eight people and usually come with a step and cover to keep your hot tub in pristine condition.
+Most hot tubs and spas can accommodate between four and eight people, and usually come with a step and cover to keep your hot tub in pristine condition.

 The best hot tubs for all budgets

-This inflatable hot tub has rave reviews from customers.
+This inflatable hot tub has been earning rave reviews from customers.
 It's slightly smaller than some of the other options in our best hot tub guide, seating up to four people (although customers have said it's more like three at a push), and it doesn't come with the fancy lighting of its more advanced sibling – the Bestway Lay-Z-Spa Paris hot tub, below.
-But you get a very similar air jet system, and the fast and easy set up that you get with the more expensive model.
+However, you do get a very similar air jet system, and the fast and easy set up that you get with the more expensive model.

 But it's the Freeze Shield tech which is the star of the show here, allowing you to use the hot tub on the coldest winter nights.
 It keeps the pump running at all times in a power saving mode, stopping the water from freezing in the pipes and motor.
 This, coupled with a durable drop stitch construction, insulating inflatable lid, and a realistic wooden design, make it a great alternative to an acrylic spa.